 Compared to the abundance of formulaic true crime documentaries available for streaming, ‘Victim/Suspect’ initially appears to follow a familiar pattern.
 It incorporates an introductory sequence featuring sensational video and audio clips.

-One notable weakness of the documentary is the absence of interviews with the officers involved, who declined to participate.
+One notable weakness of the documentary is the absence of interviews with the officers who declined to participate.

 Instead, de Leon interviews a former detective who sheds light on the practice of diverting rape cases into false reporting charges due to the perception that they require less effort.